stijn-dejongh/lovecraft_public_domain/raw_converts/hd.md

   The rigid body sat bolt upright at the desk by the window, and when the intruders saw the glassy, bulging eyes, and the marks of stark, convulsive fright on the twisted features, they turned away in sickened dismay.
-Shortly afterward the coroner&rsquo;s physician made an examination, and despite the unbroken window reported electrical shock, or nervous tension induced by electrical discharge, as the cause of death.
+Shortly afterward the coroner's physician made an examination, and despite the unbroken window reported electrical shock, or nervous tension induced by electrical discharge, as the cause of death.
 The hideous expression he ignored altogether, deeming it a not improbable result of the profound shock as experienced by a person of such